andychase/codebook/topics/info/terms.md

 3 Changes to the Terms
 -----------------------

-From time to time, Tech Store Club may change, remove, or add to the Terms, and reserves the right to do so in its discretion.
+From time to time, Snap Notes Collective may change, remove, or add to the Terms, and reserves the right to do so in its discretion.
 In that case, we will post updated Terms and indicate the date of revision.
 If we feel the modifications are material, we will make reasonable efforts to post